 - Invest in or optimize current communication tools and standards in order to reduce staff confusion and keep all stakeholders informed, helping to eliminate pain points.

-- The right tools, digital channels, and technology help to effectively generate more leads with effective website, email marketing, drip campaigns, and other helpful tools.
-When considering overall marketing strategy, keeping the buyer’s journey in mind will help your team better understand how to push traffic, generate sales, and drive conversions.
+- The right tools, digital channels, and technology help to effectively generate more leads.
+When considering your overall marketing strategy, keeping the buyer’s journey in mind will help your team better understand how to push traffic, generate sales, and drive conversions.

 - Choosing the right tools, identifying new job roles, and increasing your reporting for your back-office operations will help streamline your process.